 Investment advisory services also trigger an authorisation requirement under FinIA, and persons providing investment advice are subject to the rules of conduct and organizational requirements under FinSA.
 However, persons who exclusively manage assets of persons with whom they have business or family ties or who manage assets solely within the context of employee participation schemes are not subject to FinIA.
 Accordingly, a single family office will typically not require a license under FinIA.

 Supervision of portfolio managers is exercised by one or more supervisory organisations domiciled in Switzerland, which, in turn, are supervised by FINMA.
 The supervisory organisations require a license from FINMA before commencing their supervisory activity.

 Modification and repeal of existing legislation

-Incorporated into FinIA are all existing provisions for banks, securities firms, fund management companies, and managers of collective assets currently regulated under the Banking Act, the Stock Exchange Act, and the CISA.
+Incorporated into FinIA are all existing provisions for securities firms, fund management companies, and managers of collective assets currently regulated under the Stock Exchange Act, and the CISA.
 While the Stock Exchange Act will be repealed after the entry into force of FinIA, the Federal Council decided to abstain from repealing the Banking Act choosing rather to align the Banking Act with the new legislation.
 Similarly, while regulations concerning fund management companies and managers of collective assets are transferred to FinIA, the CISA subsists with the necessary modifications.